urol-e5/protocols/2020-01-01-Airbrushing.md

 	- Add 1 mL homogenized tissue blastate to two of the 1.5-mL tubes.
 	- Centrifuge both 1.5-mL tubes at 13,000g for 3 min.
 	- From one tube, pipet off supernatant (~1mL) and discard.
-		- *This is the chlorophyll assay tube:* Add 1mL acetone to resuspend the symbiont pellet, and place in 4°C fridge in LTER lab.
+		- *This is the chlorophyll assay tube:* The day before you run the chlorophyll assays, add 1mL acetone to resuspend the symbiont pellet, and place in 4°C fridge in LTER lab.
 See [chlorophyll assay](2020-01-01-Chlorophyll-Protocol.md) for more detail.
 	- From second tube, pipet off supernatant and transfer to a new labeled 1.5-mL tube. *This supernatant is the host protein/TAC/LPO assay tube:* Immediately place in -40°C until ready to proceed with the [protein assay](2020-01-01-Total-Protein-Protocol.md), [total antioxidant capacity assay](2020-01-01-Total-Antioxidant-Capacity-Protocol.md), and/or lipid peroxidation assay.
 	- To the second symbiont pellet, add 1mL 1xPBS to resuspend pellet.
 Vortex thoroughly and pipet up and down to fully dissolve pellet.
 	- Once dissolved, transfer 500 µL to a new labeled 1.5-mL tube. *This is the symbiont protein/TAC/LPO assay tube:* Immediately place in -40°C until ready to proceed with the protein, antioxidant, and/or lipid peroxidation assays (see links above).